xtuml/bridgepoint/doc-bridgepoint/notes/506_enhanced_oal_editor/506_enhanced_oal_editor.ant.md

 available in the auto-complete list.
 It gets harder when you consider comments, we would have to ignore keywords in comments.

-Considering the above, we shall go with Xtext.
-This prevents us from maintaining unnecessary code and brings in more features to the editor.

 We shall take the Xtext approach using the current persistence infrastructure.

 6. Work Required
 ----------------